The information listed below is a direct excerpt from the 2014-15 Course Catalog.

 SPAN 200 SPAN 202.
 Two courses at the 200 level.
 Two courses at the 300 level.

-In addition to the coursework described above, when the first language and literature is Spanish, majors in Romance Languages must enroll in SPAN 398 (Senior Seminar).* When French is chosen as either the first or second language, students must take the first semester Senior Conference in French (FREN 398) in addition to the coursework described above.** When Italian is chosen, students must take ITAL 399, offered in consultation with the department, in addition to the coursework described above in order to receive honors.*** An oral examination (following the current model in the various departments) may be given in one or both of the two languages, according to the student's preference, and students follow the practice of their principal language as to written examination or thesis.
+In addition to the coursework described above, when the first language and literature is Spanish, majors in Romance Languages must enroll in SPAN 398 (Senior Seminar).* When French is chosen as either the first or second language, students must take the first semester Senior Conference in French (FREN 398) in addition to the coursework described above.** When Italian is chosen, students must take ITAL 398 and ITAL 399, offered in consultation with the department, in addition to the coursework described above in order to receive honors.*** An oral examination (following the current model in the various departments) may be given in one or both of the two languages, according to the student's preference, and students follow the practice of their principal language as to written examination or thesis.
 Please note that 398 does not count as one of the two required 300-level courses.

 Interdepartmental courses at the 200 or 300 level are offered from time to time by the cooperating departments.
 These courses are conducted in English on such comparative Romance topics as epic, romanticism, or literary vanguard movements of the 20th century.
 Students should be able to read texts in two of the languages in the original.